Veterinary Nurses and Becoming an AMTRA RAMA (SQP)

 Continuing Professional Development

 All RAMAs are required to undertake continuing professional development.
-When the AMTRA Council set the rules it was agreed that in recognition of the special status of veterinary nurse RAMAs, that a slightly different approach was needed from that for all other RAMAs.
+When the AMTRA Council set the rules it was agreed that a slightly different approach was needed for veterinary nurse RAMAs than for all other RAMAs.

 In recognition of the special circumstances of vet nurse RAMAs, you may claim half of your AMTRA CPD points obligation from VN CPD provided it meets the following criteria: